“1 dead in possible road rage-related shooting”…

 Some people, who commented on other articles, said that one car may have clipped the other car.
 If that happened, I can understanding wanting to stop and exchange information.
 However, they did not immediately stop.
 The road rage went on for 5 or 6 miles.
 I know it’s easy to sit at my computer and speculate about how they could have or should have handled it.
 But it just seems that calling 911 would have been the answer, rather than stopping.

-They apparently couldn’t let each other get away with whatever thing started the road rage incident and whatever thing was done in retaliation.
+Apparently, they just could not let each other get away with whatever thing started the road rage incident.
+Or whatever thing was done in retaliation.
 Tempers were flaring.
 Horrible things were probably said, each probably accusing the other of doing something rude or stupid on the road.
 Each couldn’t let the other get away with it.
 Because they were angry.

-And now one brother is dead and the other one critically injured.
+And now one brother is dead and the other one is critically injured

 The police are investigating what happened to cause the road rage.
 But the fact of the matter is, it doesn’t matter what caused it.
 The tragic consequences were avoidable!
 One of them had to simply back off and let the other one go.
 It doesn’t matter which one.
 As long as the two cars separated and each went their own way.

 Then no one would been shot.
 No one would have been injured.
 People’s lives wouldn’t have been altered significantly.

 Of course, to be fair, we don’t know all the facts yet.
 But I still believe it’s safe to say that insisting on being a part of road rage, insisting on retaliation, continuing to escalate the rage, is not the best way to handle road rage.

 Just let it go.
 Doesn’t matter if you’re carrying or not.
 Just let it go.
 Doesn’t matter what stupid or rude thing the other driver did.
 Just let it go.
 Doesn’t matter if there was damage to your car.
 Just let it go.
 It isn’t worth getting in a fight over.
 It isn’t worth going to the hospital over.